 Because students may choose from a list of recommended texts and because the topics are organized according to patient problems rather than system diseases, there are no specific reading assignments.
 Reading about a specific topic will require you to read and glean information from several chapters within a text.
 The lectures and seminars are designed to consolidate this information into concepts applicable to patient care.
 Your clinical ward evaluations as well as the written examination will measure the extent to which you have succeeded.

 At the completion of the orientation session, you will go to your assigned hospital where you will be instructed in sterile technique, the mechanics of preparing to operate, and in some cases, to nursing units for orientation.
-A wound closure laboratory at University Medical Center is generally scheduled during the first week of the rotation to teach you basic suturing skills and familiarize you with the mechanics of wound healing.
+A wound closure laboratory at University of Medical Center is generally scheduled during the second week of the rotation to teach you basic suturing skills and familiarize you with the mechanics of wound healing.

 The following points are pertinent:

 You will be on call every fourth night on average.
 You may swap nights with each other as necessary, provided your residents and the paging operator know about the change.
 At some sites, when you are "on call" you are expected to be available in the hospital; and the residents, ward nurses, and the paging operator should know where you are at all times.
 You must never be out of reach of a telephone with the number known by all appropriate personnel.
 At the WWAMI sites and Swedish, call will typically be taken from home, and you will be called with any ER or hospital consult, or case requiring operative intervention.
 The call schedule obviously includes weekends when you are on call.
 You will be excused from duty on recognized University holidays.